The Evolution of an Ecotour Operator,

 As an ecologist from Kansas University, and one of the founders of the rainforest conservation movement, I started Focus Tours in Brazil in 1981.
 Since then, we have offered high quality nature, birding and photography tours, using some of the profits for our goals of getting people out of poverty and preserving nature.
 We are among the first real ecotour companies, not getting into this business so much to be a big nature tour operator, but rather to make a difference in this world with the funds raised through such tours.

 With our work in getting a Brazilian jaguar hunter’s family into the business of showing tourists jaguars instead of killing them, we set a precedent for what a tour company and its clients, can do to preserve nature.
 This led to consulting work in a number of African countries, as well as speaking in conferences about this work around the world.
+In the meantime, this project grew and now sustains over 50 families and is recognize as one of the most successful community-based ecotourism projects in the world.

 We offer you high quality tours in these and a few other regions, where your participation will help preserve the region’s biodiversity, and provide for local economies.
+We are not your normal tour company!

 Douglas B. Trent